⚠️ Use credit cards responsibly!

 • Classic 95 Industry Options

-As the Fico-95 scoring model is completely discontinued and is no longer in use, we won’t expand too much about it.
+As the FICO-95 scoring model is completely discontinued and is no longer in use, we won’t expand too much on it.

 Just like Apple releases an improved iPhone every so often, so does FICO release improved scoring models.
-In 1998, Fico has introduced its second generation of scoring models.
+In 1998, FICO introduced its second generation of scoring models.

 • FICO-02